The LiBBY Study results are now available!

 Why the LiBBY Study

-The LiBBY Study seeks to offer new options to alleviate the suffering of people with dementia experiencing agitation at the end-of-life.
+The LiBBY Study sought to offer new options to alleviate the suffering of people with dementia experiencing agitation at the end-of-life.

 Why THC & CBD?

-The study treatment is an oil taken by mouth that is a THC/CBD combination versus placebo.
-The study treatment is being evaluated for possible benefit in reducing agitation, a common symptom during the end-of-life stages in dementia.
+The study treatment was an oil taken by mouth that is a THC/CBD combination versus placebo.
+The study treatment was being evaluated for possible benefit in reducing agitation, a common symptom during the end-of-life stages in dementia.

 Groundbreaking Research

-Enrolled participants, their families, and caregivers work closely with experts in dementia research and medical providers located in cities across the United States.
+Enrolled participants, their families, and caregivers worked closely with experts in dementia research and medical providers located in cities across the United States.

 Lead by a team of experts with decades of experience in the field of Alzheimer’s disease research and care.